valentin2105/FADD/README.md

 - Automatic script for launch a deployment

 ### Scripts :
-There are some shell script to manage your Docker Host :
+There are some shell scripts to manage your Docker Host :
 - `add_stack.sh` - Deploy an image from the hub and a Nginx TLS vhost.
 - `add_domain.sh` - Deploy a Nginx TLS vhost for a specified port.
 - `delete_stack.sh` - Delete stack, certs & config of the website.